cesarderio/reading-notes/301-reading-notes/class-07.md

 What does a **GET** do?

-* The browser "*GET*'s" the information/resources and displays it.
+* The browser "*GET*"s the information/resources and displays it.

 What does a **POST** do?